largehappygroup/HW4-general/Task2_BowlingScoreKeeper/README.md

 # Checklists

 **Important Note:** You are *required* to use the following checklists to improve the quality of your test suite.
-The screen recording you submit should demonstrate your compliance with this requirement.

 ## Test Case Checklist